Farzanmrz/native-deep-learning/README.md

 The `InputLayer` is responsible for preprocessing the input data by normalizing it.
 This involves adjusting the data to have a mean of zero and a standard deviation of one, commonly known as z-scoring.
 This process helps with the convergence of the neural network during training.

 ### Fully Connected Layer
-The `FullyConnectedLayer` is a standard layer in neural networks where every input neuron is connected to every output neuron.
-It transforms the input data into output data through learned weights and biases.
-The transformation is a linear operation—weights are multiplied with the input data, and biases are added to these results.
+The `FullyConnectedLayer` is a fundamental component of neural networks where each input neuron is connected to every output neuron.
+It performs a linear transformation on the input data through learned weights and biases.
+In this implementation, weights and biases are initially set to random values within the range of \(-10^{-4}\) to \(10^{-4}\), to start the learning process from a neutral point.
+The default learning rate, \(\eta\), is set to 0.0001, as this rate has demonstrated consistent performance across different scenarios.
+This layer uses gradient descent to iteratively update its weights and biases, aiming to minimize the loss function during training.

+### FullyConnectedLayer2
+The `FullyConnectedLayer2` extends the capabilities of the standard fully connected layer by incorporating Xavier weight initialization and ADAM learning for optimization.
+Xavier Initialization helps in setting the weights to values that are suitable for the activation function, promoting efficient learning from the outset.
+ADAM, an adaptive learning rate optimization algorithm, is used to update the weights and biases.
+It calculates adaptive learning rates for each parameter from estimates of first and second moments of the gradients, providing a more sophisticated approach to converging towards the minima of the loss function.

-### Activation Functions
+### Activation Function Layers
 Implemented activation functions include:
 - **Linear**: For linear transformations.
 - **ReLU**: Rectified Linear Unit for non-linear activations.